 If the crime against you results in multiple injuries then a claim can still be made and CICA will pay 100% of the most severe injury, 30% for the next most serious and 15% for the third.

-This can be quite a difficult claim to make so please contact our team if you’ve been injured by any type of criminal act.
+If you’ve suffered from this type of incident, you may be wanting to use a criminal injuries compensation calculator.
+However, this can be quite a difficult claim to make so please contact our team if you’ve been injured by any type of criminal act.
 The solicitors we provide are all specialists and understand how to claim under CICA guidelines.

 What Is A Success Fee And When Do I Pay It?

 When you take out a no win no fee agreement with a solicitor you don’t have to pay them if they lose the case, but if they win you pay them a success fee.